ConceptualBlending/monster_render_system/README.md

 Medusa comes with a Visual Studio compatible Xamarin Studio solution file (**Medusa.sln**).
 Opening and building it with your IDE should work without any issues.
 Please note, that there is a dependency to Json.NET which you have to solve before the first bild.

 ### Dependencies
-Medusa uses [Json.NET](http://james.newtonking.com/json) to parse Json files but does not contain these packages.
+Medusa uses [Json.NET](http://james.newtonking.com/json) to parse Json files but does not contain this packages.
 Just download the latest stable version and reference the project to it.
 To be portable between different OS types we experienced that Json.NET built for .NET 3.5 fits best.

 ## Project overview
 In *Medusa/Source* you will find the entire project's source files.
 The next table provides a short overview about the main responsibilities: